Jack-Eatock/3016_CW2/README.md

 ## How to run the program:

+##### From a build zip:

+ 1. Firstly unzip the build.zip file
+ 2. Open the build folder and launch the executable "COMP3016_CW2.exe"
+ 3. Now I recommend that you have a look at the controls section.

+##### From the Repo:
  1. Firstly download the repository.
  2. Within the project, navigate to x64/Debug and run the executable "COMP3016_CW2.exe"
  3. The game should start and you will already be able to interact!